 It is important to understand how the page building process works so that you know what to expect when you build your pages.
 There are two different

-types of page builds and several different ways to execute those page building functions, all of which will be covered in this document.
+types of page builds and different ways to execute those page building functions, all of which will be covered in this document.
 This will also

 cover some basic information about the galleries in your database and how they are handled and how the holding period works.

 The gallery database stores all of the information about the galleries you have added to the database.
 There are several ways to add galleries